Observatory Performance in a Small Package!

 Fast and Precise Polar Alignment

-Our In-house designed, CNC machined Right Angle Polar Alignment Scope (RAPAS) allows you to polar align the Mach1GTO in record time and with a precision that permits you to immediately begin imaging.
+Our In-house designed, CNC machined Right Angle Polar Alignment Scope (RAPAS) allows you to polar align the Mach1GTO in record time and with a precision that permits you to quickly begin imaging.
 Its revolutionary right-angle design will immediately win you over.
-No longer will you be kneeling on the ground, straining your neck to try to polar align.
+No longer will you be kneeling on the ground, straining your neck to polar align.
 Instead you will comfortably look down into the scope.
-The first thing you will notice is that it is only necessary to position Polaris on the circular grid pattern of the reticle.
-This can be done even in light polluted skies.
-All that is necessary is to be able to see Polaris, a 2nd magnitude star.
+Polaris, a 2nd magnitude star, is the only one that you need to position on the circular grid pattern of the reticle, so it is possible to align in light polluted skies.
+No other stars are needed.

 |Construction||All CNC machined aluminum bar stock, stainless steel, brass; stainless steel fasteners|